LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 ##### Parameters

 1. `owner` - The address.
-2. `token` - The specify token which you want to get.
+2. `token` - The specific token which you want to get.
 3. `delegateAddress` - The loopring [TokenTransferDelegate Protocol](https://github.com/Loopring/token-listing/blob/master/ethereum/deployment.md).

 ```js